Hawking8su/HCR-Analysis-for-Data-Science-Course-Project/README.md

     step5：create a dataset with the average of each variable for each activity and each subject.
     step6: write output datasets into separate txt files.

-- 'HCRData.txt': a complete dataset contains both training and test data, also has descriptive variable names and activity label names.
+- 'HCRData.txt': a complete dataset contains only the mean() and std() measurements of the merged training and test datasets.
+Descriptive variable names and activity label names were also added.

-- 'Avg_HCRData_for_Act_Sub.txt': average of each variable for each activity and each subject in HCRData
+- 'Avg_HCRData_for_Act_Sub.txt'(final output): average of each variable for each activity and each subject in HCRData